romanejaquez/responsive-ui-flutter-workshop/step_01/instructions.md

 # Using the MediaQuery Widget

-The ```MediaQuery``` widget is for a higher level view of your app's screen size and can provide more detailed information about user layout preferences.
+The ```MediaQuery``` widget is available for when you wish to query your app's screen size at a high level, and can provide more detailed information about user layout preferences.

 If you want to learn the size of the current media (e.g., the window containing your app), you can read the ```MediaQueryData.size``` property from the ```MediaQueryData``` returned by ```MediaQuery.of```.